:: Large-scale mobile PV chargers (2016-2019): R&D, product development

 These changes were implemented in 2015 and opened the market for thousands of householders in Ukraine.
 Since then, solar energy became a tool to develop a middle class in the country, as enabled passive income for householders who installed PV systems.
 Another project, co-initiated and managed by Julia, Solar Academy, during over a decade educated entrepreneurs, engineers and householders to operate in the solar energy market, install, launch and operate PV systems.

 Julia Daviy, as cleantech company founder, was approached by the founder of the Ukrainian Fashion Week, Iryna Danilevska in the beginning of 2012, as for the first time, the organizers were considering addressing sustainability questions.

 Julia's team came up with the idea to tackle the water quality issue in the Kyiv region by finding a village with the worst water quality.

 Julia's team fully implemented the project, which involved installing a water purification system in a local school in the village of Revne, attracting a water purification equipment supplier, and even bringing celebrities to the village.

 The project was aimed at solving social and environmental problems in rural Ukraine and was implemented during the Ukrainian Fashion Week.

 The water in this village exceeded the norms for iron, manganese, and ammonia, and was 34 times more turbid than normal drinking water.
 The successful implementation of the project addressed this issue for the local community and highlighted the social responsibility of the fashion industry.

-Julia decided to implement this project and saw this water challenge as an opportunity to showcase the cleantech solutions made in Ukraine, and invited to join the challenge the participants of Green Awards Ukraine, the premier green business and social project competition, founded by Julia.
+Julia decided to implement this project and saw this water challenge as an opportunity to showcase the cleantech solutions made in Ukraine, and invited to join the challenge the participants of Green Awards Ukraine, the premier green business and social project competition, she founded earlier.